top of page

 Noise Reduction

-In general, the thicker the glass the better the acoustic performance.
-However, this effect can be restricted at certain frequencies where the “coincidence dip” occurs.
-The coincidence dip is the frequency at which the glass panel vibrates in unison with the frequency of the source sound and as a result, the acoustic insulation properties of the glass are strongly reduced at this point.
-The coincidence dip for 4mm float glass is approximately 3125Hz, whilst that of 12mm float glass is approximately 1040Hz.
-An effective design principle in double glazing that is not possible in single glazed applications is to specify varying thicknesses of glass to create an ‘overlap’ in where the coincidence dip occurs and maximises the acoustic performance.
+In general, the thicker the glass of a window, the better its acoustic performance.
+However, this effect can be restricted at certain frequencies where the ‘coincidence dip’ occurs.
+This is the frequency at which the glass panel vibrates in unison with the frequency of the source sound.
+When this happens, the acoustic insulation properties of the glass are reduced.
+The coincidence dip for 4mm float glass is approximately 3125Hz, and around 1040Hz for 12mm float glass.
+An effective design principle in double glazing is to vary the thickness of the glass panes to create an ‘overlap’ where the coincidence dip occurs, maximising acoustic performance — a design not possible with single glazed applications.

-Below are some 'centre of glass' STC ratings of common acoustic glazing combinations to provide an understanding as to the varying levels of performance that can be achieved.
-Effectively the combination possibilities are limitless, and it is always best to discuss your objectives with the Miglas team to ensure the most cost-efficient and effective solution is obtained for your project.
+Below are some ‘centre of glass’ STC ratings of common acoustic glazing combinations, highlighting the varying levels of performance that can be achieved.
+The combination possibilities are limitless, and we are here to ensure you obtain the most cost-efficient and effective solution for your project, whatever your objectives.

 STC RATINGS